hkzlab/TK2000_Build_Notes/README.md

 - C100 - 100uF
 - R26 - 10K ohm
-- R27 - 750 ohm (adjusted for a better reset signal)

 This works, but doesn't bring `/RESET` down to GND completely.
 A better option would be to rewire the keyboard to connect the RESET button directly to GND.